simrb/help-gem/README.md

 	$ yum install git

-### Step 03, install database, suppose the database is `sqlite`, type the commands to install it
+### Step 03, install database
+suppose the database is `sqlite`, type the commands to install it

 	# yum install sqlite3*
 	# yum install sqlite-devel